MarkusJohansen/ChimeraCSS/README.md

 ## 🧑‍⚖️ License

-You can check out the full license [here](https://github.com/J0hans1/Chimera/blob/master/LICENSE) This project is licensed under the terms of the **Apache License 2.0** license.
+You can check out the full license [here](https://github.com/J0hans1/Chimera/blob/master/LICENSE).
+This project is licensed under the terms of the **Apache License 2.0** license.

 ## 🤩 Contribute

 You can contribute to the project in multiple ways!

 - You can report issues
 - Create pull requests
 - Review pull requests
 - And much more!

-If you are interested in contributing with code to the project you can read more about that [here](./CONTRIBUTING.md), and about how Chimera works [here](./GUIDE.md)
+If you are interested in contributing with code to the project you can read more about that [here](./CONTRIBUTING.md), and about how Chimera works [here](./GUIDE.md).

-Financial contributions are also very welcome, and can be made through buy me a coffee:
+Financial contributions are also very welcome, and can be made through a [**GitHub sponsors**](https://github.com/sponsors/MarkusJohansen) or via buy me a coffee:

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/markusjohansen)